-This License is valid for a period of five (5) years from the Effective Date unless earlier modified, suspended, revoked or renewed in accordance with the Postal Law and the regulations issued by the CRA.
+This License is valid for a period of five (5) years from the Effective Date unless earlier modified, suspended, revoked or renewed in accordance with the Postal Law and the regulations issued by the CRA and the MCIT.

 7. Payment of Fees